 Used to specify the additional energy term (always being a constant) of a given phase.
 The value (gibbs_energy) given is added to the Gibbs energy of the (stoichiometric or solution) phase.
 It can represent a nucleation barrier, surface tension, elastic energy, etc.

-- phase Specify the name of the (stoichiometric or solution) phase with the addition - gibbs_energy Addition to G per mole formula unit phase - The phase name or ALL PHASES for all phases
+- phase Specify the name of the (stoichiometric or solution) phase with the addition - gibbs_energy Addition to G per mole formula unit

 Sets the phase to the status DORMANT, necessary for calculating the driving force to form the specified phase.